I'd Like to Teach the World to Sing (album)

-I'd Like to Teach the World to Sing is a fifth album by singer and actress Lea Salonga.
+I'd Like to Teach the World to Sing is the fifth album by singer and actress Lea Salonga.
 It was released three years after her multi-platinum selling album, Lea Salonga.
 It earned mixed reviews from critics.
 The album was a mixture of old and new recordings.
 One single was released from the album, the top ten hit, "Top of the World".
 The album went gold after six months of release.